ubccr/akrr/docs/notes/openStack_get_akrr_working_notes.md

 - I did add some print statements in openstack.py, but deleted them after it worked fine.
 - So it appears that the resource is all set to start working, I got the okay from the code, since the only warnings were about the execs and inputs already being there, which had sense

+- Next step: try and deploy one of the tests.
+- We'll do hpcc first